 The Natural Beauty of Martha’s Vineyard Can Be Even More Appreciated

-Martha’s Vineyard has long been a popular wedding destination and its allure is even greater in the age of social distancing.
+Martha’s Vineyard has long been a popular wedding destination and its allure has become even greater in the age of social distancing.
 The most significant attraction of Martha’s Vineyard is its natural beauty, making the Island the perfect backdrop for your special day, and lending itself well to outdoor events.

 The Benefits of Keeping It Small are Big

-These days it’s safer and more responsible to keep your event small, not to mention larger events can go against constantly changing state guidelines.
+If you’re still committed to keeping your affair small given COVID concerns, remember that it can give you more piece of mind and greater control.
 We’ve always been big fans of smaller weddings or micro weddings, and elopements too.
 They are just as significant but more intimate, and often less stressful and more affordable than the large and lavish variety.

-Many of the brides and grooms we worked with in 2020 were forced to host smaller events because of COVID, but in hindsight, the event proved to be everything they wanted, and they didn’t miss the fanfare of a larger event.
+Many of the brides and grooms we worked with over the last couple of years were forced to host smaller events because of COVID, but in hindsight, the event proved to be everything they wanted, and they didn’t miss the fanfare of a larger event.
 Often the pomp and circumstance of a larger wedding can overshadow the basic meaning of a wedding, which at the core is a celebration of a couple’s love and future together.

-Sure your guest list will need to be trimmed but those closest to you can still attend, and you can get creative with inviting folks virtually.
-One of our couples in 2020 successfully had 225 onlookers via Zoom watched them tie the knot in Oak Bluffs!
+One of our couples during the pandemic successfully had 225 onlookers via Zoom watched them tie the knot in Oak Bluffs!
 And with fewer people on location, we were able to spend more time photographing the newlyweds, moving from location to location, as they basked in their newlywed bliss, instead of having to stay tied to a strict agenda on their special day.
 Doesn’t an afternoon enjoying your new husband or wife all to yourself along the shores of Martha’s Vineyard, in front of our historic sites, or atop or beloved lighthouses sound dreamy?